hkustDB/SparkCQC/experiments/README.md

 # 4. the tpc-e data files exist
 # 5. the spark.home is set properly
 # 6. the prepared versions of the graphs exist
-# 7. PostgreSQL server is running and command psql is able to connect with the server
+# 7. PostgreSQL server is running, and command psql can connect with the server
-# 8. the tables in PostgreSQL is all created and non-empty
+# 8. the tables in PostgreSQL are all created and non-empty
 # 9. Any-K has been compiled
 bash check.sh
 ```